mcmah309/anyhow/README.md

 This is accomplished through providing a Dart implementation of the Rust [Result] monad type, and an implementation of the popular Rust crate with the same name - [anyhow].
 Anyhow will allow you to never throw another exception again and have a predictable control flow.
-When errors do arise, you can add `context` to better understand the situation tha lead to the errors.
+When errors do arise, you can add `context` to better understand the situation that led to the errors.
 See [Anyhow Result Type Error Handling](#anyhow-result-type-error-handling) to jump right into an example.

 ## Table of Contents